-We anticipate that cost savings realized from the workforce reduction measures taken in the first three months of fiscal 2024 will not materially impact operating income in fiscal 2024 or 2025.
+We anticipate that cost savings realized from the workforce reduction measures taken in the first six months of fiscal 2024 will not materially impact operating income in fiscal 2024 and will increase operating income by approximately one percent in fiscal 2025 for both the Diversified Industrial North American and International businesses.
 We expect to continue to take actions necessary to integrate acquisitions and appropriately structure the operations of the Diversified Industrial Segment.
-We currently anticipate incurring approximately \$55 million of additional business realignment and acquisition integration charges in the remainder of fiscal 2024.
+We currently anticipate incurring approximately \$59 million of additional business realignment and acquisition integration charges in the remainder of fiscal 2024.
 However, continually changing business conditions could impact the ultimate costs we incur.